 How We Pick

-Picks are scored on four factors: fire rating (UL certification preferred over marketing-rated temperatures), water resistance, lock mechanism reliability per owner reviews, and aggregate Amazon rating with a minimum threshold of 4.4 stars and 100 verified reviews.
+Picks are scored on four factors: fire rating (UL certification preferred over marketing-rated temperatures), water resistance, lock mechanism reliability per owner reviews, and aggregate Amazon rating with a minimum threshold of 4.4 stars from verified buyers.

 Read our biometric gun safe guide →